Mission and Vision

 What route did you follow up the East Coast?

-How long did this route take?
+How long did the initial scouting hike take?

 What gear did you use?